shakibhasan09/sakibhasan.dev/content/blogs/twilio-openai-realtime-voice-ai-integration.md

 tags: ["golang", "websocket", "openai"]
 ---

-# Building a Real-Time Voice AI with Twilio and OpenAI

 In today's rapidly evolving world of AI and communication, the ability to create intelligent, responsive voice applications is becoming increasingly valuable.
 This blog post will walk you through a fascinating project that combines Twilio's voice capabilities with OpenAI's cutting-edge Realtime API to create a dynamic, AI-powered voice interaction system.

 ## Project Overview